Endast974/SMPPGateway/README.md

 Contact : v.hoarau@rt-iut.re

-The Report explains and its appenxid explain how this folder works.
+The Report and its appendix explain how this folder works : COmpilation, files, functions.
+Source code has been commented.

+Vincent Hoarau